 This first strategy evaluates if budget decisions and modifications anticipate any potential burdens or benefits to historically underserved communities.
 These communities include populations who share a particular characteristic and geographic communities who have been systematically denied a full opportunity to participate in any part of our city's economic, social, and civic life.
-Applying an equity lens to the budget process requires departments to evaluate how specific groups benefit or face burdens based on budget modifications.
+Applying an equity lens to the budget process requires departments to evaluate how specific groups gain or face burdens from the benefits or consequences that budget modifications will provide.
 These changes can affect both the residents who utilize a department's services, the contractors or outside stakeholders departments might work with, or staff within a department.
 For each question, consider how budget modifications will advance equity or can be enhanced with an equity lens.